askonomm/ano.ee/src/blog/correcting-markdown-newlines.md

 ## The solution

 Solution to this problem is to create correctors.
 Essentially we'll be splitting the entire Markdown input into a vector of lines, and going over each line.
 Then we run the correctors over each of those lines and they will determine if a fix is needed or not.
-Should there be a `\newline` above or bottom of the current line?
+Should there be a `\newline` above or below of the current line?
 Perhaps both?
 A corrector will answer these questions.

 The type of heading block that starts with a hashbang is called an ATX heading block, so let's create a function that determines whether we should have an extra `\newline` on top of the block by feeding it all the lines, the current line, and the current index, like this: